By Adam Tong

 4. New distribution capability

 The majority of flights are typically distributed through the global distribution system (GDS), which necessitates the exchange of data between various systems using the outdated EDIFACT protocol.
-But, this limits airlines’ ability to gather detailed passenger information and offer a wide rage of ancillary services (such as in0flight meals or excess baggage options) to their customers.
+But, this limits airlines’ ability to gather detailed passenger information and offer a wide range of ancillary services (such as in-flight meals or excess baggage options) to their customers.
 Moreover, airlines are required to pay additional fees for GDS services.

 To address these limitations, the International Air Transport Association (IATA) introduced the New Distribution Capability (NDC) standard.
 NDC allows travel systems to seamlessly share data with one another using standard travel APIs and the more content-friendly XML protocol.